maidsafe/rfcs/proposed/0023-immutable-data-type-naming/0023-immutable-data-type-naming.md

 # Alternatives

+* Rather than XORing full IDs, simply XOR the first (most significant) byte.
-Continue to use the existing implementation.
+* Continue to use the existing implementation.

 # Unresolved Questions